Kelly Moore, Psy.D.

 Schenike Massie-Lambert, Ph.D.

-Dr. Massie-Lambert, Ph.D. is a clinical psychologist with expertise in the areas of trauma, anxiety, mood disorders, relational issues, and cultural concerns.
+Dr. Massie-Lambert, Ph.D. is a Senior Training and Consultation Specialist with expertise in the areas of trauma, anxiety, mood disorders, relational issues, and cultural concerns.
 Under the purview of the CCRTR Dr. Massie-Lambert provides training and consultation to professionals involved in the treatment and care (mental health, education, healthcare, etc.) of children.
 Training topics include trauma assessment, trauma informed care, and evidence-informed treatment of complex trauma for children (ages 0-10) and their caregivers.
 The models that are utilized for clinical training are the Attachment, Regulation, and Competency (ARC) Framework as well as ARC-GROW which is a caregiver skill building intervention (Blaustein & Kinniburgh, 2010; Kinniburgh & Blaustein, 2005).